vmware-tanzu/community-edition/cli/cmd/plugin/unmanaged-cluster/README.md

 ### Package Architecture

-At a code-level, there are multiple packages that make `standalone` possible.
+At a code-level, there are multiple packages that make `unmanaged-cluster` possible.

-![Standalone Package
+![Unmanaged Package
 Architecture](../../../../docs/images/stanadlone-package-arch.png)

-* `cmd`: Cobra commands for interacting with `standalone` via CLI.
+* `cmd`: Cobra commands for interacting with `unmanaged-cluster` via CLI.
 * `tanzu`: Orchestrator of operations.
-The Manager interface provides the API for which `standalone` can be called programmatically.
+The Manager interface provides the API for which `unmanaged-cluster` can be called programmatically.
 * `tkr`: Responsible for processing a TKR and resolving the various packages (OCI bundles) that it makes up.
-* `cluster`: Manages underlying Kubernetes clusters to deploy `standalone` atop.
+* `cluster`: Manages underlying Kubernetes clusters to deploy `unmanaged-cluster` atop.
   The `ClusterManager` interface enables creation of multiple providers.
 By default, we use a `kind` implementation.
 The cluster package can also be bypassed when configuration is provider specifying the provider is `none`.